For anyone expecting to claim mileage on their taxes in 2023, it’s an exciting time. The IRS has released the new

-For anyone expecting to claim mileage on their taxes in 2023, it’s an exciting time.
-The IRS has released the new

 There are a few reasons for this:

 - Fuel prices and vehicle costs are different depending on where you live.
 Therefore, it would be best if you based the reimbursement rate on the costs of your local area.

 Understand that the mileage rate is not a recommendation for what companies should pay.
 Instead, it’s merely the limit at which companies can’t reimburse more without incurring taxes on those reimbursements.

 You may want to look into other options, such as the Fixed and Variable Rate (FAVR) reimbursement.
-However, this is the only program recommended by the IRS as it takes into account both the variable and fixed costs of using a vehicle for business use.
+However, this is the only program recommended by the IRS as it considers both the variable and fixed costs of using a vehicle for business use.

 How to Claim a Mileage Tax Deduction